Ika Nord

-Ulrika Christina Elisabeth Nord, stage name Ika Nord (born April 29, 1960 in Halmstad) is a Swedish actress and mime.
+Ulrika Christina Elisabeth Nord, stage name Ika Nord (born 29 April 1960 in Halmstad) is a Swedish actress and mime.

 In Sweden, she is best known for her work in children's television shows, such as Ika i rutan and Ikas TV-kalas.
 Internationally, Nord is best known for her role (Virginia) in Let the Right One In (2008).

-Ika Nord works as an actress, mime, clown and director.
+Nord works as an actress, mime, clown and director.

-Ika Nord studied classic ballet in Halmstad from the age of six to seventeen.
-Some years later, she studied in Paris at Conservatoire National de l’Art du Mime, then at Matt Mattox Jazz Art Dance School, École de Mime Étienne Decroux and L’Atelier de Théâtre Robert Cordier.
+Nord studied classic ballet in Halmstad from the age of six to seventeen.
+Some years later, she studied in Paris at Conservatoire National de l'Art du Mime, then at Matt Mattox Jazz Art Dance School, École de Mime Étienne Decroux and L'Atelier de Théâtre Robert Cordier.